edterbak/NodeRed_Heishamon_control/README.md

 - FIX: Heatpump model detection now working as it should.
 - FIX: attempt at a fix for DHW NaN value.
 NOt sure if this will work.
 Need to wait and see.

+[2022-12-06] v21.22 beta (experimental).
+Changes:
+- [FIX] 4th RTC threshold was not calculated correctly after previous update (always +10)
+- [NEW] New function Reduce pump speed added to System Health (temporary location)
+- [NEW] Flow can now handle quarter water temperatures from inlet and outlet.

 >> This version has some changes which are quiet complex and fundamental.
 Testing is required.
 But do keep an eye on the performance. (dont want you to get cold) If issues come up, roll back to <<